-- Installation of 33 bios and filters in all three villages and guidance with their repairs and water quality monitoring
+Installation of 33 biosand filters (BSFs) across the three villages and guidance with their repairs and water quality monitoring

-- Upgrades of significant portions of the 3 villages' water distribution systems
+Upgrades of significant portions of the three villages' water distribution systems

-- Replacement of part of a transmission main in the village of Buca
+Replacement of a large portion of the transmission main in the village of Buca

 Currently, our project is carrying out continued implementation of water supply improvements to ensure sustainable long-term benefits in the communities we are working in.
-In our 2017 trip, we will specifically target source catchment and distribution improvements in the village of Loa in order to improve the dependability of the system, and we will evaluate the use of a new source to supply water to Vunikura.
-We will also conduct a comprehensive evaluation of the condition and effectiveness of the biosand filters that have been installed in the three villages.
+In our 2018 trip, the team intends to locate a additional water source for Vunikura and evaluate the community needs for water supply, distribution, and treatment in Vatuvonu.
+We will also conduct a comprehensive evaluation of the condition and effectiveness of the BSFs that have been installed in the three villages to ensure their sustainable adoption by the village residents and assess the need for additional BSFs.
+The team will also conduct surveys with the water committee and village residents on hygiene practices and wastewater treatment to evaluate the need for drainage or structure improvements.

 Communities We Work with